robinasaki/TradeTitans/project_specification.md

 ## Task 4: Domain Enitities
 - Portfolio:
   - name
   - currency
   - stocks
 - Stock:
+  - name.
+  - current quote.
+  - historical quotes.

 ## Task 5: Scheduled Meeting Time + Mode of Communication
 - We will meet during each tutorial time, as well as Tuesdays and Thursdays from 5:00-6:00pm.